MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Player.md

 > [!WARNING]
 > This function can throw errors.

 ### **postClientMessage**
 `
 postClientMessage(id: string, value: string): void
 `

+This is an internal-facing method for posting a system message to downstream clients.

 #### **Parameters**
 - **id**: *string*